HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - circular list
   - queue: 🖐️ used
   - stack: 🖐️ used
-  - deque
+  - deque 🖐️ used
   - tree: 🖐️ used
-  - graph
+  - graph 🖐️ used
-  - iterator
+  - iterator 🖐️ used
-  - mutable state
+  - mutable state 🖐️ used
-  - immutable state
+  - immutable state 🖐️ used
   - serialization: 👂 heard
   - string parsing: 👂 heard
 - Process & style
   - compiler: 👂 heard
   - transpiler
   - linter: 🖐️ used
-  - polyfill
+  - polyfill 🖐️ used
-  - debugger
+  - debugger 🖐️ used
   - garbage collection: 👂 heard
   - refactoring: 🎓 known
   - code review: 🎓 known